Jimmye Laycock

-Jimmye McFarland Laycock (born February 6, 1948) is a former American football coach.
+Jimmye McFarland Laycock (born February 6, 1948) is an American former college football coach.
 He served as the head football coach at the College of William & Mary from 1980 through 2018, retiring with the third-longest continuous head coaching tenure in NCAA Division I football history.
 He amassed an overall record of 249 wins, 194 losses, and two ties.
 Laycock graduated from William & Mary in 1970 and played quarterback under legendary coaches Marv Levy and Lou Holtz.
 Prior to taking over the Tribe head coaching position, Laycock coached at Newport News High School, Clemson University, The Citadel, and the University of Memphis.

 Laycock has been the most successful head coach in the history of William & Mary Tribe football, leading the team to 24 winning seasons and 12 post-season appearances, including two national playoff semi-final appearances in 2004 and 2009.
 In 2010, he recorded his 200th win as an FCS head coach, making him only the third to reach that mark.
+He eventually retired with 249 wins in all and 242 at the FCS level, the latter being the record for that level.

+On June 21, 2008, William & Mary officially opened its state-of-the-art football facility which was named after him.
+It is called the Jimmye Laycock Football Center and it sits adjacent to Zable Stadium.